nikrays/zapret2/docs/manual.en.md

 Functions for obtaining dynamic numbers from the pool are necessary to prevent conflicts between different startup scripts.
 A queue number is a unique value; two instances cannot bind to the same queue, as the second one will fail with an error.
 A daemon number is required for PID tracking.
 If numbers overlap, start/stop/restart operations will not function correctly.

 These functions should be called from the main body of the script, not from within a function.
-Custom scripts are always executed in alphabetical order—this is the standard scheme for ".d" directories in Unix.
+Custom scripts are always executed in alphabetical order-this is the standard scheme for ".d" directories in Unix.
 Given the same set of scripts, the same `qnum` and `dnum` values will always be returned for each script during both startup and shutdown.
 This allows them to be used as unique identifiers without colliding with other scripts.
 If the composition of custom scripts is changed after startup, this rule is broken, which will lead to issues.
 Therefore, it is best not to modify the set of custom scripts while zapret2 is running.

 ##### Working with daemons